 - Finish with a squeeze of lime and chopped cilantro.

 What are the best chili toppings?

-Perfect for Sunday football games, family dinners or buffets - just set out bowls of chili, toppings, rice, and sauces so everyone can create their own epic chili bowl!
+Veggie chili is the perfect dish to make for Sunday football games, family dinners or buffets.
+Just set out the pot of chili, all the toppings, rice, and sauces so everyone can create their own epic vegan chili bowl!

 - shredded vegan cheese (dairy-free)